Published by Bandai Channel, June 23, 2017.

 Habara: It was a normal crowd, and when the idea appeared I rushed to appoint the blue color.
 “Can we have some Garmillas people in there?”
 Originally, the two Garmillas children on the 11th Planet were supposed to be Earthlings, but since the concept was that Garmillas had developed the planet, I decided that their father had told them “Yamato saved Garmillas” and that Garmillas children would have Yamato models.
 I thought “this is great” and it nearly made me cry.
 I think we were able to inherit a lot of depth and good feeling from the new part that was born in 2199.

 Habara: As for that, Hiroshi Kamiya’s voice was the only one I heard at the time I read the script, and we were able to cast him from quite an early stage.
-When deciding on his name, everyone agreed, “It has to be Kiman.”
-(Editorial note: Alphon’s initial name in Be Forever Yamato was Kiman.)
-Mr. Fukui said, “In Garmillas, Kiman is a common name like Suzuki or Sato.”
+When deciding on his name, everyone agreed, “It has to be Keyman.”
+(Editorial note: Alphon’s initial name in Be Forever Yamato was Keyman.)
+Mr. Fukui said, “In Garmillas, Keyman is a common name like Suzuki or Sato.”
 (Laughs)